 The program is designed for certified teachers who plan to seek a master's degree.
-The M.Ed. in Literacy with Literacy Specialist P-12 Endorsement was designed in collaboration with P-12 classroom teachers, district specialists, and university faculty for preparing reading specialists/literacy coaches.
+The M.Ed. with a concentration in Literacy with Literacy Specialist P-12 Endorsement was designed in collaboration with P-12 classroom teachers, district specialists, and university faculty for preparing reading specialists/literacy coaches.
 The program leads to a Kentucky "Literacy Specialist P-12" endorsement.

 The curriculum for the M.Ed. in Literacy with Literacy Specialist P-12 Endorsement is based on the International Reading Association Standards for Reading Professionals (2010) for Reading Specialists/Literacy Coaches.
 Candidates complete a 36 credit hour program, which includes 24 hours of literacy coursework and 6 hours of supervised practicum.